Jason Isaacs: Personal life

 Isaacs moved in with his girlfriend, BBC documentary filmmaker Emma Hewitt, in 1987.
-They began dating while studying at the Central School of Speech and Drama and were married in 2001.
-They have two daughters named Lily (born 2002) and Ruby (born 2005).
+They began dating while studying at the Central School of Speech and Drama and married in 2001.
+They have two daughters.
+He is the godfather of English writer Ripley Parker.

 Isaacs has described himself as "profoundly Jewish but not in a religious way".
 He does not keep kosher and is an atheist.

-He has spoken of travelling unrecognised to film premieres on the London Underground, but said that "as soon as [he] get[s] on the red carpet they start screaming and screaming".
+Isaacs has spoken of travelling unrecognised to film premieres on the London Underground, but said, "as soon as I get on the red carpet they start screaming and screaming".
 He is involved with a number of charities and is a patron of the Scottish veterans charity Bravehound.

 In British politics, Isaacs has long supported the Labour Party and has said that he will never support the Conservative Party.
 In 2011, he said that he endorsed Labour on its educational policies but opposed its involvement in the 2003 invasion of Iraq.
-In 2019, he referred to U.S. President Donald Trump as a "vainglorious man" and described the British political scene as an "Etonian Lord of the Flies situation".
+In 2019, he called U.S. President Donald Trump a "vainglorious man" and the British political scene an "Etonian Lord of the Flies situation".
 He also called Labour leader Jeremy Corbyn's handling of antisemitic allegations about the Labour Party "appalling".
-Ahead of the 2019 UK general election, he campaigned for former Labour member Luciana Berger in her unsuccessful bid to become the Liberal Democrats' MP for the Finchley & Golders Green constituency.
+Ahead of the 2019 UK general election, he campaigned for former Labour member Luciana Berger in her unsuccessful bid to become the Liberal Democrats' MP for the Finchley and Golders Green constituency.

 In August 2020, Isaacs revealed that he had achieved sobriety after struggling with a drug and alcohol addiction for over two decades.
-He traced his experience back to being 12 years old, when a bartender gave him and his friends a bottle of Southern Comfort, after which he "woke up with a splitting headache, stinking of puke with a huge scab and the memory of having utterly shamed [himself]".
-He subsequently "chased the sheer ecstatic joy [he] felt that night for another 20 years with increasingly dire consequences".
+He traced his experience back to being 12 years old, when a bartender gave him and his friends a bottle of Southern Comfort, after which he "woke up with a splitting headache, stinking of puke with a huge scab and the memory of having utterly shamed myself".
+He subsequently "chased the sheer ecstatic joy I felt that night for another 20 years with increasingly dire consequences".
 He eventually realised he needed help, but asked fans on Twitter not to congratulate him on his sobriety as "pride is the worst part".